toluwanidopemu/Business-Analysis-for-Cyclistic/README.md

 - Checked for duplicated rows
 - Handled null (missing) values by dropping critical values that can skew the result as well as filling non-critical values
 - Transformed the dataset by adding columns such as ride_length, day_of_week_name, and month_name as these will be needed in the analyse phase.

+## [Analyse](
+The Analyze phase was performed in a cloud-based SQL environment on Google Colab.
+SQL was used to write and execute queries, uncovering insights for this portion of the project.

+The queries ran during this phase include:
+- Total rides by rider type
+- Average ride length by rider type
+- Frequency of rides by day of the week
+- Popular start station
+- Popular end station
+- Seasonal Trends (Monthly Ride Patterns)
+- Time of day of trip by rider type: Casual
+- Time of day of trip by rider type: Member